 - Pay fees at MyNEVADA for debit/credit card payments only or the Cashier's Office (3rd Floor of the Fitzgerald Student Services Building) for cash, checks or debit/credit card payment.
 Fees can also be paid by mail if you receive a bill.
 You can select "Deferred Payment" on MyNEVADA when paying for your tuition to divide your payment into 3 portions.

-- Attend orientation: undergraduate or graduate student orientation, Intercultural Plunge, and/or departmental, as appropriate.
+- Attend orientation: undergraduate or graduate student orientation, International Student Orientation, and/or departmental, as appropriate.

 - Let the OISS know within 10 days when you change your contact information: mailing, physical and/or permanent home address(es); email address; and phone number(s).
 Update your information in MyNEVADA throughout your status as a F-1 or J-1 student.

-- Apply for a Social Security number (SSN) at the Social Security office if (1) you have a graduate assistantship/fellowship or (2) you receive on-campus employment.
-You must present a letter to the Social Security Administration from the OISS and a Social Security application (please refer to OISS Student Information), together with your passport and SEVIS I-20/DS-2019 documents.
+- Apply for a Social Security number (SSN) at the Social Security Administration office if (1) you have a graduate assistantship/fellowship or (2) you receive on-campus employment.
+You must present a letter to the Social Security Administration from the OISS and a Social Security application (please refer to Social Security Number Request), together with your passport, Form I-94 and Form I-20/DS-2019 documents.
 We suggest waiting 10 days after arriving to the U.S. before applying for the SSN.

 - Graduate students should visit the Graduate Student Association (GSA) in the JCSU, Suite 302, within their first few days on campus.
 They will help you meet new fellow graduate students, obtain information about housing and offer programs that can help you settle into your new life in Reno.